Biblical Theology

 Listen to this article

-In conclusion, Genesis 13:1 marks Abram’s departure from Egypt, his reunification with Lot, and their subsequent journey into the southern regions of Canaan.
-It teaches us about obedience, trust, unity, and God’s faithfulness.
+In conclusion, Genesis 13:1 marks Abram’s departure from Egypt, his reunification with Lot, and their onward travel into the southern regions of Canaan.
+The passage teaches enduring principles of obedience, trust, unity, and the steadfast faithfulness of God.

 Share this: